À La Becasse

-À La Bécasse (French, /fr/, lit.
-'At The Woodcock) is a historic lambic café located at 9–11,Rue de Tabora/Taborastraat in Brussels, Belgium.
+À La Becasse (French, /fr/, lit.
+'At The Woodcock') is a historic lambic café located at 9–11, rue de Tabora/Taborastraat in central Brussels, Belgium.
 Established in 1877 by Henri Steppé, the establishment is notable for its long-standing association with lambic beer culture and for having remained in the ownership of the Steppé family for more than a century.

 History

-The site of À La Bécasse has a history predating the café itself.
+The site of À La Becasse has a history predating the café itself.
 Originally, it functioned as a coaching inn for carriages travelling from Halle, Leuven, or Tienen.
 At that time, the façade opened directly onto the square of the Church of St. Nicholas.
-As Brussels developed, the square was reduced, and the street’s name evolved: first as an extension of the Rue au Beurre/Boterstraat, later renamed Rue de Tabora in 1916 after the Belgian victory at the Battle of Tabora in present-day Tanzania.
+As Brussels developed, the square was reduced, and the street's name evolved: first as an extension of the Rue au Beurre/Boterstraat, later renamed Rue de Tabora/Taborastraat in 1916 after the Belgian victory at the Battle of Tabora in present-day Tanzania.

-On 22 June 1877, Henri Steppé acquired the business of the tavern L’Estaminet at 9–11 Rue au Beurre for 15,000 Belgian francs.
-He is thought to have renamed it À la Bécasse, the name that endures today.
-Five years later, in 1882, his son François Prosper “Prosper” Steppé was born in a corner of the café’s first floor.
+On 22 June 1877, Henri Steppé acquired the business of the tavern L'Estaminet at 9–11, rue au Beurre for 15,000 Belgian francs.
+He is thought to have renamed it À La Becasse, the name that endures today.
+Five years later, in 1882, his son François Prosper "Prosper" Steppé was born in a corner of the café's first floor.

 The current building dates from 1892, replacing the earlier structure where Henri Steppé had established the café.
-In 1929, architect Léon Janlet carried out a restoration of the rear section, redesigning the interior and adding a stepped gable that commemorated the years 1877–1977.
+In 1929, the architect Léon Janlet carried out a restoration of the rear section, redesigning the interior and adding a stepped gable that commemorated the years 1877–1977.

-Under François Prosper Steppé, À la Bécasse also became linked to a beer blending operation, established independently from the café.
+Under François Prosper Steppé, À La Becasse also became linked to a beer blending operation, established independently from the café.
 In 1952, this blending business was acquired by Belle-Vue, and the Bécasse brand later passed to Brabrux and Interbrew.
 Since 1993, the café has been supplied by Timmermans Brewery, which produces a draught Lambic Doux faro exclusively for the establishment.

 The Steppé family has retained ownership of the café itself, which is still operated by the third generation.
 Centenary celebrations were held in 1977, followed by the 130th anniversary in 2007.
 On 19 August 2024, the building was officially registered in the legal heritage inventory.